rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

   </figure>
 </div>\

 * Next, we’ll apply TIN interpolation to ground returns and use the derived surface to compute height above ground for each point satisfying the range query.
 USGS lidar datasets usually have good ground classifications, so we’ll just work with theirs.
 TIN interpolation is fast if we’re only considering a few hundred points at a time, like we are here, and should be accurate enough for our purposes.
-Again, we’ll take advantage of scipy for this.
+Again, we’ll take advantage of SciPy, this time using their [LinearNDInterpolator.](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.LinearNDInterpolator.html)
 {% highlight Python %}
 def get_height_above_ground_for_points(points):
     '''Estimate height above ground for a (ground-classified) point cloud, using TIN interpolation.